Mystery group proposes Buckhead cityhood, annexation; Mayor’s Office criticizes it

 “This very moment in our nation’s history is being defined by how we as a people finally address the systemic social and economic injustices facing long-neglected communities,” the Mayor’s Office said.

 “These injustices are one of the many reasons Mayor Bottoms ran on a platform of equity for all Atlanta residents, including Buckhead,” the statement continues.
-“However, for too long, communities on the Southside and Westside have been deprived of basic opportunity — a sentiment shared by private and non-profit partners like [Atlanta Falcons/Atlanta United owner] Arthur Blank and [Chick-fil-A chairman and CEO] Dan Cathy, who have been stalwart allies in ensuring legacy residents can remain and thrive in the communities they helped build.
+“However, for too long, communities on the Southside and Westside have been deprived of basic opportunity — a sentiment shared by private and nonprofit partners like [Atlanta Falcons/Atlanta United owner] Arthur Blank and [Chick-fil-A chairman and CEO] Dan Cathy, who have been stalwart allies in ensuring legacy residents can remain and thrive in the communities they helped build.

 “The presentation in question clearly loses sight of the need for inclusion and equity.
 Further, it works against Mayor Bottoms’ vision of One Atlanta — a safe and welcoming city where all neighborhoods, communities, businesses and residents are equipped for success.”